saigecarter/DH110-22F-Demo/README.md

 2. Organizations - provides a list of organizations based on details including location and cause area, and allows user to view more information about the organization.
 3. Resources page - page that provides the user with information including pressing ocean issues, the SDG targets, and ways to help.

 Creating the low-fidelity prototypes allowed me to first focus on the functionality of the site and test the usability of these features early in development.
-By doing this, I was able to determine what fundamental changes or improvements to the site I would make before moving into the high-fidelity prorotype where I would focus more on the overall design of the product.
+By doing this, I was able to determine what fundamental changes or improvements to the site I would make before moving into the high-fidelity prototype where I would focus more on the overall design of the product.

 ### Initial Lo-Fi Wireflows